 Mercedes A-Class review - Reliability and safety

-The A-Class has top marks for safety, but Mercedes has below average brand satisfaction rating
+The A-Class gets top marks for safety, but Mercedes has mixed feedback from our Driver Power customer satisfaction survey

 All versions of the A-Class come loaded with safety kit: an active bonnet, forward collision warning, autonomous emergency braking, auto headlights, and a glut of airbags are standard throughout the range.
 Also included is ‘Mercedes me connect’; an in-built system which not only keeps the driver within easy contact of approved breakdown services, but is also able to contact the emergency services in the event of a serious accident.